Researcher Career development

 Universities holding the award are expected to conduct an internal review every two years, which should demonstrate progress to date and update the action plan based on developments in the University.

-Working with representatives from human resources, staff development, employability and marketing unit (formerly careers and employability), policy and implementation unit (formerly equality and diversity unit) and the Office of the PVC Research & Impact the CICDCR has ensured through both formal and informal monitoring that the various Action Plans linked to Concordat and more recently (since 2012) the HR Research Excellence Award are implemented by the University.
+Working with representatives from People and Culture, Employability and Careers, policy and implementation unit (formerly equality and diversity unit) and the Department for Research & Impact the CICDCR has ensured through both formal and informal monitoring that the various Action Plans linked to Concordat and more recently (since 2012) the HR Research Excellence Award are implemented by the University.

-The main formal mechanism for this monitoring has been through two university level committees, the HR Research Forum and the Research Concordat Steering Group, which meet on an annual basis.
-In addition to these committees the University has participated in the CROS survey to enable us to monitor performance in relation to the implementation of the key indicators of the Concordat.
+The main formal mechanism for this monitoring has been through the HR Excellence in Research Implementation Group, which meets on an annual basis.
+In addition to this committee, the University has participated in the CROS survey to enable us to monitor performance in relation to the implementation of the key indicators of the Concordat

 These researcher development activities are underpinned in Ulster’s Five and Fifty Strategy and Ulster’s Research & Impact Strategy 2017-2021 Shaping Your Future.